 O YHVH our Saviour, we shall never more be moved.

-4YHVH is worthy to be praised for His judgments with the mouth of His pious ones;
+4YHVH is worthy to be praised for God’s judgments by the mouths of God’s pious ones;

 42. 1Behold and show pity, O God of Israel, for we are Yours;

 And do not remove Your mercy from us, lest our enemies cause us to perish.